jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

   (h) any youth justice co-ordinator:
   (i) the chief executive:
   (j) any lay advocate who appears in support of the child or young person or any parent or guardian or other person having the care of the child or young person:
-  (ja) a victim of the offence or alleged offence, or his or her representative:
+  (ja) a victim of the offence or alleged offence, or the victim’s representative:
   (jb) any 1 or more support persons (subject to any limitation on numbers imposed by the Judge) for the victim of the offence, or the victim's representative:
   (k) witnesses:
   (l) accredited news media reporters: